Muflhi01/scripts/README.md

 # scripts
-📜  The build scripts for slurp projects
+📜  The build scripts for Wonoly projects